kmwallio/ThiefMD/docs/deets/index.md

 `Ctrl + Shift + P` and see your markdown rendered instantly.
 Live preview updates as you type.

 Relative paths?
 Absolute paths?
-Don't worry, ThiefMD will find the image you're looking for.
+Don't worry, ThiefMD finds the images you're looking for.

 A separate window lets allows for better positioning, or multi-monitor support.
 Focus on your writing, or focus on your reading.